How to Improve Your Credit Score

 Here are a few ways to reduce your credit utilization and boost your credit score:

-• Pay down revolving credit card debt — If you’re in a lot of credit card debt, you need to make paying it down a priority.
+• Pay down revolving credit card debt – If you’re in a lot of credit card debt, you need to make paying it down a priority.
 Reducing your total debt balance will help you maintain a lower credit utilization.
-While you’re tackling your debt, you may need to be a little more frugal, so you have extra funds to put towards your debt payments.
-But, this temporary sacrifice will be well worth it when it increases your credit score.
+While you’re tackling your debt, you may need to be a little more frugal so you have extra funds to put towards your debt payments.
+This temporary sacrifice will be well worth it when it increases your credit score.

 • Set up high balance alerts – Some credit card companies allow you to set up alerts to let you know when you’ve reached a certain balance.
 By setting alerts at your desired credit utilization amount (ideally 10% as mentioned above), you can maintain an optimal credit utilization with ease.